Acceptable Use of Information Systems

 Access to computer systems and networks owned or operated by Pennsylvania Highlands Community College imposes certain responsibilities and obligations and is granted subject to college policies, and local, state and federal laws.
 Acceptable use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals’ rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance unless covered by legal statues.

-The Director of Information Technology will investigate the allegations and may disallow network connections by certain computers (including departmental and personal connections); require adequate identiﬁcation of computers and users on the network; undertake audits of software or information on shared systems where policy violations are possible; take steps to secure compromised computers that are connected to the network; or deny access to computers, the network, and institutional software and databases.
+The Chief Information Officer will investigate the allegations and may disallow network connections by certain computers (including departmental and personal connections); require adequate identiﬁcation of computers and users on the network; undertake audits of software or information on shared systems where policy violations are possible; take steps to secure compromised computers that are connected to the network; or deny access to computers, the network, and institutional software and databases.
 The College reserves the right to copy and examine any ﬁles or information resident on College systems allegedly related to the unacceptable use.
 Users are expected to cooperate with the investigations either of technical problems or of possible unauthorized or irresponsible use as deﬁned in these guidelines; failure to do so may be grounds for suspension, termination of employment, or termination of access privileges.

 The College will not be responsible for the loss or corruption of user data ﬁles of any kind.
 A user of the computer facilities at the Pennsylvania Highlands Community College cannot subject its agents and employees, from any suit, claim, or cause of action arising by virtue of the use of the College’s computer facilities, including but not limited to, loss of data or damage to any computer outside of the College due to a computer virus.
 The user agrees to indemnify and hold the College harmless from any suit, claim, or cause of action arising from the user’s abuse or misuse of the computer facilities of the College.
 It is the user’s responsibility to backup data at regular intervals and provide computer virus protection for their home and/or office computer.